dpzaba/cabify_developers/source/includes/resources/users/_item.md

         <span class='type'> string </span>
       </th>
       <td>
         Country where the user uses Cabify.
-Posibilities: 'ES' for Spain, 'PE' for Peru, 'MX' for Mexico, 'CL' for Chile.
+Possibilities: 'ES' for Spain, 'PE' for Peru, 'MX' for Mexico, 'CL' for Chile.
       </td>
     </tr>